Everybody loves a classic, and the Maibock is a classic.

 Maibock vs Bock: What’s the Difference?

 As Cold IPA is to IPA, Maibock is to Bock.
-A Bock is a general type of strong beer that’s best defined by the substyle brewed.
-The Maibock is a sybstyle of the Bock, which means that the Maibock has siblings.
+A Bock is a general type of strong beer best defined by the substyle it’s brewed in.
+The Maibock is a style of Bock, which means it has siblings.

 Here’s a quick rundown of the Bock family: